alex-lee/gradus-ad-vim/README.md

 > Note: this is very much a work in progress

-For one who is new to [vim]/[neovim], it is hard to know where to start, and there are many resources out there.
+This guide is a resource for those who are new to [vim]/[neovim] or are trying to attain greater proficiency.

-This is meant as a very quick roadmap of the most useful commands.
-I've tried to only include commands that one will use on a daily basis, and the ordering is intended to get you moving as quickly as possible.
+It provides a roadmap of the most useful commands, the ones that you are most likely to use on a daily basis.
+The order in which they are presented is intended to get you moving as quickly as possible.
 What is presented here is not comprehensive, but it should provide a pretty good foundation.

 To use these lists, just go in order.
 Practice each set of commands, trying to incorporate them as much as possible in your daily editing.
 When you feel comfortable with them, move on to the next